By Dillon Samuelson |

 SWORD BEARER

 Equipment.
-Enchanted sword bound in sacred blue ribbons (stats as unbreakable club), 3x other mundane swords each from a different land, royal servent attire, signet of the secret order of the cruciform blade (will get you into more trouble that it gets you out of)
+Enchanted sword bound in sacred blue ribbons (stats as unbreakable club), 3x other mundane swords each from a different land, royal servant attire, signet of the secret order of the cruciform blade (will get you into more trouble that it gets you out of)

 Skill.
 Hidden canon (biblical)